Wednesday, March 7, 2018

-In 1887, Chicago lumber tycoon Thomas Sanderson Ruddock1 purchased 120 acres2 of land from the widow of J. Edward Hollenbeck, just east of Phillips's tract.
+In March, 1888, Chicago lumber tycoon Thomas Sanderson Ruddock1 purchased 204.6 acres of Hollenbeck Ranch land from Moses Langley Wicks:2 a huge parcel which lay east of Grand Avenue and the town of Covina.
 There, Ruddock commenced to build his new winter home, which he named "Mountain View."3,4

-In pioneer times, the extravagant 3-storey Queen Anne-style mansion2 was the showpiece of the entire Azusa Valley (as the Eastern San Gabriel Valley was called back then).4 According to Covina historian Barbara Ann Hall, Mountain View...
+In pioneer times, the extravagant 3-story Queen Anne-style mansion3 was the showpiece of the entire Azusa Valley (as the Eastern San Gabriel Valley was called back then).5 According to Covina historian Barbara Ann Hall, Mountain View...

 Ironically, for all its local fame in bygone days, few photographic images of Mountain View were known to have survived.
 Recently, however, I made the acquaintance of Mary Elarton Kidd–whose great aunt was one of the last residents of Mountain View–and she has shared with me many photos of the ranch which have never before been seen by the public.

 To the best of my knowledge, this is the most detailed picture in existence of Covina's lost Victorian treasure.
-It shows Mountain View not long after Mary Chrastka acquired the ranch in the early 1930s.5
+It shows Mountain View not long after John and Mary Chrastka bought the 27-acre mansion property in 1927.7

 Photo courtesy Mary Kidd.